Z80-Retro/Z80-Retro-Manual/PREFACE.md

 by John is outstanding.
 There are a few other creators who have done similar things.

-- Ben Eater - 8-bit cpu on breadboards and 6502 on breadboards.
+- Ben Eater - 8-bit CPU on breadboards and 6502 on breadboards.
 - James Sharman - Pipelined CPU.
 - Fabian Schuiki - Build a superscaler CPU

-Perhaps there are more, but none that take you through the journey of designing, building and programing a retro project that runs CP/M with the same careful consideration for the viewer's learning experience as John's Basement.
+Perhaps there are more, but none that take you through the journey of designing, building and programming a retro project that runs CP/M with the same careful consideration for the viewer's learning experience as John's Basement.

 Before you even have the supplies you need to get started, you really should